26 March 2026

 “It was a pleasure to be on the panel focused on AI and the Future of Digital Government with Kirstine Dale.
 The discussion centred on moving AI from concept to everyday practice across the public sector workforce.

-The priority is building confidence, not just capability – through safe experimentation, clear governance and inclusive pathways into digital roles.
+The priority is building confidence, not just capability – through safe experimentation, clear governance and inclusive pathways, into digital roles.
 Crucially we talked about the role of women – in both seeing their impact already and in shaping AI, ensuring public services reflect the diversity of the citizens they serve.

 The event itself had good energy and a good feeling.”